 We've asked Michael Seery of SEERYFUTURES.COM to give our INO readers a weekly recap of the Futures market.
 He has been Senior Analyst for close to 15 years and has extensive knowledge of all of the commodity and option markets.

 Michael frequently appears on multiple business networks including Bloomberg news, Fox Business, CNBC Worldwide, CNN Business, and Bloomberg TV.
 He is also a guest on First Business, which is a national and internationally syndicated business show.

-TREND: CHOPPY - LOWER
+TREND: MIXED - LOWER